kantega/kson/readme.md

  * They compose, so you can mix them as you like
  * They can update inner values in an immutable fashion

-(We leave as an excercise for the reader to prove that these points are indeed advantages.
+(We leave as an exercise for the reader to prove that these points are indeed advantages.
 Please make a deeply nested object and update a leaf value in a safe way)

-Lets try a less trivial example with an update:
+Let's try a less trivial example with an update:
 ```java
 public class LensExample {